-The development does have capacity to increase the extent of deep soil zone adjacent to northern, western and street boundary and these areas could support mature tree planting.
+The applicant has outlined that there is the potential for the development to accommodate approximately 13% of the site area (being 57.55m2) as deep soil zones.
+This includes increasing the extent of deep soil zone adjacent to northern, western and street boundary as these areas could support mature tree planting.
 Given this, it is recommended that a condition be included on any approval requiring a landscaping plan that includes a deep soil zone in these areas.